 - Back arched, fur flat: welcoming your touch

-- Lying on back, growling, upset, ready to strike
+- Lying on back, growling: upset and ready to strike

-When your cat rubs her chin and body against you, she's telling you she loves you, right?
+When your cat rubs his chin and body against you, he's telling you he loves you, right?
 Well, sort of.
-What she's really doing is marking her territory.
-You'll notice that she also rubs the chair, the door, her toys, everything in sight.
-She's telling everyone that this is her stuff, including you.
-But she does love you, too.
+What he's really doing is marking his territory.
+You'll notice that he also rubs the chair, the door, his toys, everything in sight.
+He's telling everyone that this is his stuff, including you.
+But he does love you, too.

-In the cat world, this is called "making biscuits," because the cat works her paws on a soft surface as if it she's kneading bread dough.
-This is a holdover from kittenhood, when a nursing kitten massaged her mother's teats to make milk flow.
-When your cat does this, she is really happy.
+This is sometimes called "making biscuits," because the cat works her paws on a soft surface as if it she's kneading bread dough.
+It's a holdover from kittenhood, when a nursing kitten massaged her mother's teats to make milk flow.
+Your cat does this when she is really happy.

-You've surely noticed times when your cat, while sniffing your shoe perhaps, lifts his head, opens his mouth slightly, curls back his lips, and squints his eyes.
-He's not making a statement about how your shoe smells, he's gathering more information.
+Have you noticed times when your cat—perhaps while sniffing your shoe—lifts his head, opens his mouth slightly, curls back his lips and squints his eyes?
+He's not making a statement about how your shoe smells; he's gathering more information.

-Your cat's sense of smell is so important to him that he actually has an extra olfactory organ that very few other creatures have—the Jacobson's organ.
+Your cat's sense of smell is so essential to him that he actually has an extra olfactory organ that very few other creatures have: the Jacobson's organ.
 It's located on the roof of his mouth behind his front teeth and is connected to the nasal cavity.

 When your cat gets a whiff of something really fascinating, he opens his mouth and inhales so that the scent molecules flow over the Jacobson's organ.
 This intensifies the odor and provides more information about the object he's sniffing.
 What he does with that information, well, we'll never know.

-Is your cat playing, meditating, or having a bad day?
-Here's how you can tell:
+Wondering if your cat is happy, meditating or having a bad day?
+Here's are some tips:

-Content: Sitting or lying down, eyes half-closed, narrow pupils, tail mostly still, ears forward, purring.
-A really happy cat will often knead on a soft surface.
+Content: Sitting or lying down, eyes half-closed, pupils narrowed, tail mostly still, ears forward and purring—a really happy cat will often knead on a soft surface.

-Playful: Ears forward, tail up, whiskers forward, pupils somewhat dilated.
-Playing is hunting behavior; your cat may stalk his prey (a toy, a housemate, you), then crouch down with his rear end slightly raised.
+Playful: Ears forward, tail up, whiskers forward and pupils somewhat dilated—playing is hunting behavior; your cat may stalk her prey (a toy, a housemate or you), then crouch down with her rear end slightly raised.
 A little wiggle of the butt, then…pounce!
-Kitty grabs his prey, bites it, wrestles it the floor, and kicks it with his hind feet.
-His toy is now dead.
+Your cat will grab her prey, bite it, wrestle it the floor and kick it with her hind feet: Her toy is now dead.

-Irritated, over-stimulated: Pupils dilating, ears turning back, tail twitching or waving.
-The cat may growl or put her teeth on you as a warning to cease and desist.
-Intense play can quickly turn to overstimulation in some cats, resulting in biting and scratching.
+Irritated or over-stimulated: Pupils dilated, ears turned back and tail twitching or waving—your cat may growl or put his teeth on you as a warning to cease and desist.
+Intense play can quickly turn into overstimulation in some cats, resulting in biting and scratching.

-Nervous, anxious: Ears sideways or back, pupils dilating, tail low or tucked between legs.
-The cat may slink through the house close to the floor, looking for somewhere to hide.
+Nervous or anxious: Ears sideways or back, pupils dilated and tail low or tucked between legs—your cat may slink through the house close to the floor, looking for somewhere to hide.
 He may turn his face to the wall to shut the world out.

-Frightened, startled: Think Halloween cat.
-Ears back and flat against head, whiskers back, back arched, fur standing on end, tail erect or low.
-May yowl, growl, hiss, and spit.
+Frightened or startled: Think Halloween cat—ears back and flat against her head, whiskers back, back arched, fur standing on end and tail erect or low.
+She may yowl, growl, hiss and spit.

-Defensive: Crouched position, ears flattened, whiskers back, tail between legs or wrapped around body, pupils dilated.
-May meow loudly, growl, hiss, and spit.
+Defensive: Crouched, ears flattened, whiskers back, tail between his legs or wrapped around his body, and pupils dilated—he may meow loudly, growl, hiss and spit.

-Angry, aggressive: Ears back, pupils very constricted, tail up or down with fur standing on end.
-An aggressive cat will stare down the other cat and growl or yowl until the other cat gives way.
+Angry, aggressive: Ears back, pupils very constricted, and her tail may be up or down with the fur standing on end—an aggressive cat will stare down another cat and growl or yowl until the other cat gives way.
 Cats don't really want to fight; they prefer standoffs, but this can progress to fighting if one of the cats doesn't back down.